-PSCS alum Lauren Head graduated with the PSCS Class of 2010 and from Quest University in 2014.
-During their sophomore years, all Quest students write a “Question Proposal,” which serves as their academic concentration and interdisciplinary major for the final two years of their undergraduate education.
+PSCS alum Lauren Head graduated with the PSCS Class of 2010, and then from Quest University in 2014.
+During their sophomore years, Quest students write a “Question Proposal,” which serves as their academic concentration and interdisciplinary major for the final two years of their undergraduate education.

 Lauren’s question was, “What is the role of empathy in community?”